 Non-master instances are called workers.
 Workers can run any services except for those listed above.
-For information on services, see Services.

 Single-instance systems have one master instance while multi-instance systems have either one or three master instances.

 Important: You cannot add master instances to a system after it's installed.
 You can, however, add any number of worker instances.